FREE PREGNANCY CHALLENGE: say bye-bye to harsh chemicals & toxins.

 Buying new?
 If you have the room, keep the original packaging.
 It’s awesome for re-selling or donating to help pay it forward.

 Look, I totally get it, we’re not all the same.
 You’ll have your personal preferences (e.g. cloth diapering).
 Use this list as a guide and then go with your (beautiful pregnant) gut.

 When Should I Start My Baby Registry?

-The typical start time for your registry is around 12 weeks of pregnancy, and it should be completed about a month before your baby shower (which is usually around 6 weeks before your baby is due.)
+The typical start time for your registry is around 12 weeks of pregnancy, and it should be completed before your baby shower invitations go out (which is usually around 2-3 months before your baby arrives.)

 That’s typical.
 I can tell you in no way was I starting my registry at 12 weeks.
-With that math, that’s a total of 22 weeks spent on thinking about and shopping for baby stuff!?
+That’s too many weeks spent on thinking about and shopping for baby stuff!?

 C’mon mamas, we’ve got better things to do with our time.
 We’re growing a baby!
 We need naps and healthy food and chats with friends.